-The amount of grants made for charitable projects represents the cash grants paid during the year to Barnabas Aid International and Christian Relief International.
-Christian Relief International, previously Barnabas Aid International, is responsible for managing the projects supported by the Barnabas Family.
+The amount of grants made for charitable projects represents the cash grants paid during the year to Christian Relief International (aka Barnabas Fund International).
+Christian Relief International is responsible for managing the projects supported by the Barnabas Family.
 A list of grants made to end recipients can be found in the financial statements of the respective grant making charities.